4jeR/sfml-spaceships/README.md

 # sfml-spaceships
-SFML game made for learning purposes
+SFML game written in learning purposes.

+All sounds have been download from https://freesound.org/.